Dr Yuri Ogawa

 College of Medicine and Public Health

-I have studied how hoverflies detect and pursue the small target in visual clutter by recording from target neurons in the descending nerve cord, which more directly affects the behavioural output.
+Yuri also studies how hoverflies detect and pursue the small target in visual clutter by recording from target neurons in the ventral nerve cord, which more directly affects behavioural output.

 Qualifications